micro-os-plus/web-jekyll/pages/user-manual/features.md

 ## Overview

-µOS++ IIIe is a POSIX-like, portable, open source, royalty-free, multi-tasking real-time operating system intended for 32/64-bits embedded applications.
+µOS++ is a POSIX-like, portable, open source, royalty-free, multi-tasking real-time operating system intended for 32/64-bits embedded applications.

-µOS++ IIIe is written in **modern C++ 11**, with C++ applications in mind, but also provides equally functional C APIs.
+µOS++ is written in **modern C++ 11**, with C++ applications in mind, but also provides equally functional C APIs.

-µOS++ IIIe is the third edition of µOS++, offering all of the services expected from a modern real-time system including resource management, synchronization, inter-thread communication, and more. µOS++ IIIe also offers many features not found in many other real-time systems, such as both C++ and C APIs, POSIX-like threads, POSIX synchronisation objects, use of standard C++ memory allocators, and more.
+µOS++ is the third edition of µOS++, offering all of the services expected from a modern real-time system including resource management, synchronization, inter-thread communication, and more. µOS++ also offers many features not found in many other real-time systems, such as both C++ and C APIs, POSIX-like threads, POSIX synchronisation objects, use of standard C++ memory allocators, and more.

 ## Features

-Here is a list of features provided by µOS++ IIIe.
+Here is a list of features provided by µOS++.

 ### Source code